McLaren F1: Chassis and body

 The McLaren F1 was an early example of a production road car using a complete carbon fibre reinforced polymer (CFRP) monocoque chassis structure.
 Aluminium and magnesium were used for attachment points for the suspension system, inserted directly into the CFRP.

-The car features a central driving position – the driver's seat is located in the middle, ahead of the fuel tank and ahead of the engine, with a passenger seat slightly behind and on each side.
+The car features a central driving position – the driver's seat is positioned in the middle of the car, ahead of the fuel tank and ahead of the engine, with a passenger seat slightly behind and on each side.
 The vehicle doors move up and out when opened and are thus of the butterfly or dihedral type.
 Gordon Murray's design for the doors was inspired by the Toyota Sera.

 The engine produces high temperatures under full application and thus causes a high temperature variation in the engine bay from no operation to normal and full operation.
 CFRP becomes mechanically stressed over time from high heat transfer effects and thus the engine bay was not constructed from CFRP.